fakhriaunur/bookbot/README.md

 # bookbot
-bot for making book from pages
+bot for making book from scattered pages